alallaqi/poc-strapi-chat/README.md

 - **Python Version Compatibility**: Currently, the project has been tested on **Python 3.12**.
 With other versions it might not work as expected or not run at all.
 - **API Key Issues**: If you encounter authorization errors, verify that the `.env` file contains the correct API keys.
 - **Cache Issues**: Restart your environment and reload .env variables if necessary.

+## Known issues

+- In certain conditions, the agent fails to exit the plan after the last step, and keeps looping on that step until, max recursion is reached.
+- Even tough the agent already supports the interaction and output streaming, the UI doesn't offe this functionality.
+The agent

 ## Suggestions for Future Enhancements